 Back in camp, hot cooked breakfast awaits with a selection of fruits, cold meats and cheeses or pastries of sorts.

-Lunch is served before the afternoon drive and can be in the shaded boma or the dining pavilion.
-The afternoon game drive leaves the camp as the heat of the day dissipates.
+Lunch is served before the a afternoon game drive which leaves camp as the heat of the day dissipates.

-Guests can freshen up before dinner on the terrace or in the boma besides the fire.
+Guests can freshen up before dinner is served in the boma besides the fire and occasionally in the thatched dinning room .
 A three-course meal is served with quality South African wines on offer.